danielboots/fytletic/README.md

 * Mobile Responsive - This site has been tested to ensure that a mobile-first approach and layout is clean and effective, the delivery of content and readability on smaller devices was paramount.
 This was achieved by the use of the Bootstrap Grid system and custom CSS media queries allowing for content to be resized on smaller screens and thus utilising optimum screen real estate on smaller devices, all information is grouped and presented expectedly, aiding in ease of 'learning' for new and returning users.

-* Buttons have been used extensively to allow for easy navigation when scrolling, as the navbar isn't sticky and resides at the top of the screen, the use of buttons to return the user to the home sections or read more, edit their fighter or gym profile and delete are all important in ease of use for the end-user.
+* Buttons have been used extensively to allow for easy navigation when scrolling.

 * 404.html - This was not needed as part of this project however I did when testing my URLs mistype a few by accident, which returned server errors as expected, so I did a google search on how to implement a 404 page which will allow users to safely navigate back to the home page if they end up on a page which isn't expected or not found.
 This has been credited below however I feel this was a great addition to the site outside of the scope of the project but adds a lot of value to the site owner and end-user.
 I added a return to home button and incorporated the Navbar so that even if the user finds themselves lost they can easily return home or use the navigation bar to find what they were looking for, instead of using the back button or having to retype the address and refreshing the application.